Fire Whip - Gora

 This whip can be cracked and ignited, the effect is twofold.

-Warning: This item may be dangerous.
-Always handle a burning object with care and have something to extinguish it (a non-flammable wet cloth reserved for this purpose).
-This item is prohibited for children under 18 years of age.
+Caution: This item may be dangerous.
+Always handle a burning object with care and have something to extinguish it (use a non-flammable, wet cloth only for this purpose).
+This item is prohibited for children under 18.

 Hello, I would like to know if possible the weight of this Kevlar whip, thank you.